 What Toppings Are on a Hawaiian Pizza?

-The classic toppings for Hawaiian Pizza are simple.
+The toppings are simple.

 - Canadian bacon,

-- and, of course, sliced canned pineapple.
+- and, of course, add chunks of pineapple.

 But, unsurprisingly, the dish has been through many variations.
 As long as you stick to the combo of “cheese and meat and pineapple”, your pizza will likely be dubbed Hawaiian pizza, since what matters is for it to have pineapple as one of the toppings, with everything else being secondary.